Ozymandyas/networkLegifrance/README.md

 # This repository contains everything

-- CGI_r.json is the whole dataset, added with git lfs because I didn't want to compress it, individual datasets exist for each book
+- CGI_r.zip is the whole dataset, individual datasets exist for each book but not added to repo
-- .gitattributes is a file used for git lfs
 - scraping.js is the script used to scrape Legifrance when it was possible
 - merge.js is just a utility file i used to merge all books and other things
 - 1980.html and 2022.html are newtork visualisations for the Code Général des Impôts (only this book), each arrow means 'mentions'